harvard-nrg/python-workshop/docs/while.md

 ## The `while` loop

-The `while` loop will execute the same block of code until a specified condition returns `True`.
+A `while` loop will execute the same block of code until a specified condition returns `True`.
 For example

 ```python